Diet Prada

-Diet Prada is an Instagram account and fashion watchdog group.
+Diet Prada is an Instagram account that reports and commentates on fashion.
 Created in 2014 by two then-anonymous founders, the account's owners were identified in 2017 as fashion industry professionals Tony Liu and Lindsey Schuyler.
 Originally created as a lighthearted way to call out similarities in designs, beginning in 2018 the account became a more serious voice in campaigning for integrity and accountability within the fashion industry.
 In addition to highlighting copied designs, Diet Prada has drawn attention to cultural appropriation and lack of diversity in publishing and fashion companies.
 As of March 2022, the account had more than three million followers.

 History

 2018 Dolce & Gabbana fashion show

 In November 2018, the account drew attention to a Dolce & Gabbana video advertisement promoting their major upcoming fashion show, called "The Great Show," that was scheduled to occur in Shanghai.
 Featuring a Chinese model struggling to eat Italian foods with a pair of chopsticks, the advertisement was criticized as racist.
 Several hours before The Great Show was scheduled to begin, Diet Prada shared screenshots of direct messages alleged to be from Stefano Gabbana, in which he appeared to denigrate China and Chinese people.
 The post quickly went viral in China and the hashtag #boycottdolce began to trend.
 Hundreds of Chinese individuals scheduled to appear in the show withdrew, and the show was eventually canceled.
 Apologies were later posted to the Dolce & Gabbana account, and claims were made that both Gabbana's personal Instagram account and the brand account had been hacked.
 Diet Prada later described the incident in an interview with Fast Company as a moment when they realized they had the ability to effect major change within the fashion industry.